cmp-202/ssh2shell/README.md

 **SSH connections:**
-Once the primary host connection is made all other connections are made using an ssh command from the curent host to the next.
+Once the primary host connection is made all other connections are made using an ssh command from the current host to the next.
 I have given access to a number of ssh command options by adding an optional host.server.ssh object.
 All host.server.ssh properties are optional. host.server.ssh.options allows setting any ssh config option from the command.